Grand Junction Railroad: History

-The section of the Grand Junction between the now vacated Beacon Park Yard and the Fitchburg Line is used by the MBTA to transfer southside commuter rail equipment to and from the MBTA Commuter Rail Maintenance Facility, and by Amtrak to transfer Downeaster equipment to and from Southampton Street Yard.
-CSX Transportation operates one daily freight to the New England Produce Center and scrap yards in Everett.
+Until 2018, CSX Transportation operated one daily freight to the New England Produce Center and scrap yards in Everett.
 The Barnum and Bailey Circus train often parked on the Grand Junction while the circus was in Boston.
-The track loading gauge is the minimal Plate B.

-The section of line is owned by MassDOT, although MIT owns the land of two segments with an easement for rail use.
 On October 2, 2008, the state government announced an agreement with CSX Transportation for the purchase and upgrade of several of CSX's freight lines in the state, including the western section of the Grand Junction.
 The agreement was signed on September 23, 2009.
 A first closing on June 11, 2010, transferred dispatching control of the line from CSX to the MBTA's commuter rail operator.
 The second closing on October 4, 2012, transferred ownership of the Grand Junction and several other important lines to the state, completing the $100 million deal.

 On November 16, 2012, Amtrak and MBTA equipment moves were limited to 5 mph over the Grand Junction Railroad Bridge, and freight traffic was not allowed to use the bridges.
 On November 21, the bridge was closed to all rail traffic due to its poor condition.
 While emergency repairs were under way, trains moving between the north and south sides of Boston had to be routed via Pan Am Railways trackage between Ayer and Worcester, a lengthy detour.
 The bridge reopened in early January 2013, but was closed again from March to June for additional structural repairs.